Sherpao warns against slashing provinces’ share in NFC award

 Criticising the federal government, he said the Pakistan Tehreek-e-Insaf (PTI) leaders had claimed before the July 25 general election that they had policies to deal with the challenges the country was facing.

-“Now, it seems the government lacks the direction and vision to address the issues being faced by the people,” he maintained, adding the recent hike in the prices of gas, electricity and petroleum products showed the PTI government had started taking the steps to go to the IMF.
+“Now, it seems the government lacks the direction and vision to address the issues being faced by the people,” he maintained.

-Aftab Sherpao said it seemed the government had no policies or plans to deal with the challenges.

-He said the government had passed on the burden to the people who were already faced with a host of problems.
-“The people will be left with the only option to take to streets if they are not provided relief,” he cautioned.

 PESHAWAR: Qaumi Watan Party (QWP) chairman Aftab Sherpao said on Saturday his party would resist the bid to slash the share of the provinces in the National Finance Commission (NFC) award as it would deepen sense of deprivation among the smaller units of the federation.